IBM/charts/stable/ibm-icplogging/README.md

 `filebeat.name`             | The internal name of the Filebeat pod        | `filebeat-ds` `filebeat.image.repository` | Full repository and path to image            | `docker.elastic.co/beats/filebeat`
 `filebeat.image.tag`        | The version of Filebeat to deploy            | `5.5.1`
+`filebeat.scope.nodes`    | One or more label key/value pairs that refine [node selection](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) for Filebeat pods| `empty (nil)`
+`filebeat.scope.namespaces`    | List of log namespaces to monitor upon.
+Logs from all namespaces will be collected if value is set to empty | `empty (nil)`

 ### Logstash